-This encoding is not the one typically used by computers.
+This is one way to encode the alphabet, but not the one typically used by computers.
 One commonly used encoding known as ASCII (the American Standard Code for Information Interchange) uses seven bits so that 128 different symbols can be encoded.
 The extra symbols are used to encode more special characters.

-Once we have a way of mapping each individual letter to a fixed-length bit sequence, we could write down any poem by just concatenating the bits encoding each letter.
-So, "The" would be encoded as 101101000111000100.
+Once we have a way of mapping each individual letter to a fixed-length bit sequence, we could write down any sequence of letters by just concatenating the bits encoding each letter.
+So, the text CS is encoded as 011100 101100.
 We could write down text of length n that is written in the 57-symbol alphabet using this encoding using 6n bits.
-To convert the number back into text, we just need to invert the mapping, replacing each group of six bits with the corresponding letter.
+To convert the number back into text, just invert the mapping by replacing each group of six bits with the corresponding letter.

 Rich Data.
-We can use bit sequences to represent complex data like pictures, movies, and audio recordings too.
-Consider a simple black and white picture:
+We can also use bit sequences to represent complex data like pictures, movies, and audio recordings.
+First, consider a simple black and white picture:

-Since the picture is divided into discrete squares known as pixels, we could pixel encode this as a sequence of bits by using one bit to encode the color of each pixel (for example, using 1 to represent black, and 0 to represent white).
+pixel Since the picture is divided into discrete squares known as pixels, we could encode this as a sequence of bits by using one bit to encode the color of each pixel (for example, using 1 to represent black, and 0 to represent white).
 This image is 16x16, so has 256 pixels total.
 We could represent the image using a sequence of 256 bits (starting from the top left corner):